gchq/stroom-docs/content/en/docs/user-guide/indexing/elasticsearch/indexing.md

 ##### Other applications for dynamic data stream names

 Dynamic data stream names can also help in other scenarios, such as implementing fine-grained retention policies, such as deleting documents that aren't user-attributed after 12 months.
-While Stroom `ElasticIndex` support data retention expressions, deleting documents in Elasticsearch by query is highly inefficient and doesn't cause disk space to be freed (this requires an index to be force-merged, an expensive operation).
+While Stroom `ElasticIndex` supports data retention expressions, deleting documents in Elasticsearch by query is highly inefficient and doesn't cause disk space to be freed (this requires an index to be force-merged, an expensive operation).
 A better solution therefore, is to use dynamic data stream names to partition data and assign certain partitions to specific ILM policies and/or data tiers.